 - 1 Tbsp Cilantro fresh or dried flakes optional

-- 1 15 oz can can Low-Sodium Black Beans drained
+- 1 15 oz can Low-Sodium Black Beans drained

-- 3/4 cup Peach Mango Salsa my homemade in link above or Pace brand
+- 3/4 cup Peach Mango Salsa my homemade in link above or another brand

 - 1/4 cup Green Onions chopped